TULSA SPRING SWING 2026 CONTEST RULES

 Multiple Strictly Swing Entries

-Dancers may compete in multiple Strictly Swing contests as long as dancers meet the requirements* for each entered division and register with unique partners for each contest.
+Dancers may compete in multiple Strictly Swing contests as long as dancers meet the requirements* for each entered division and register with unique partners for EACH contest.

-1. In your primary JJ skilled level/role, as defined by WSDC.
+1. In your PRIMARY JJ skilled level/role, as defined by WSDC.

-2. Down one level in your secondary JJ level/role, as defined by WSDC.
+2. Down one level in your SECONDARY JJ level/role, as defined by WSDC.

-3. Up one level from your primary JJ level/role, with a partner who qualifies for that level.
+3. Up one level from your PRIMARY JJ level/role, with a partner who qualifies for that level.

 4. In any age-defined contests, such as Sophisticated Swing or Masters.